TechnologyEnhancedLearning/TELBlazor/README.md

 		- Generate token
 		- copy the token ***immediately*** (it will not be accessible again)
 	- **Set system wide environment variables (useful for future projects too):**
-		- Open Start, type "Environment Variables", and select "Edit the system environment variables".
+		- Open Start, type "Environment Variables", and select "Edit the system environment variables"
-		- In the System Properties window, click Environment Variables….
+		- In the System Properties window, click Environment Variables
-		- Under **System variables**, click New….
+		- Under **System variables**, click New
-		- Enter the Variable name and Variable values:
+		- Enter the variable names and variable values as follows:
-			- **Add:** GITHUB_USERNAME / [Your GitHub username]
+			- GITHUB_USERNAME / [Your GitHub username]
-			- **Add:** TEL_GIT_PACKAGES_TOKEN / [The copied token]
+			- TEL_GIT_PACKAGES_TOKEN / [The copied token]
-		- then click ok
+		- then click OK
 		- Click OK again to close all dialogs.
-		- Restart visual studio and any open command prompts or apps to pick up the change.
 - **Restore Nuget, Npm, Tooling, playwright and build:**
-	- run admin powershell terminal in the repo root
+	- run a new admin powershell terminal in the TELBlazor repo root
-	- run the following command
+	- run the following commands
 	```
 		#1.
 Restore
 		dotnet clean
 		dotnet restore

 		#2.
 Nuget TEL Git Feed setups